 Capital gains tax will come into play of course, but don’t forget to account for any capital losses that may be lurking on the books.
 There are however various tax concessions available for the small business owner (see the details here), and if you are retiring, the profits from the sale of assets may be CGT-free.

 If the business is being run from a company structure, getting the money out can also be problematic.
-You may need to engage a liquidator to get the money out tax effectively.
+You may need to engage a liquidator to get the money out of tax effectively.

-Retirement exemption on sale of business assets
+Retirement exemption on the sale of business assets

 Your superannuation fund could get a helpful boost if you’re selling a small business.
 If the proceeds of the sale of a business CGT asset are rolled over into a super fund, the capital gain is exempt from CGT – and this “retirement exemption” (one of the small business concessions mentioned above) applies to the gains made on the sales of as many business CGT assets as you like, subject to a total lifetime limit of $500,000.